What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 How much importance does your government place on tackling bribery and corruption?
 How do you think your jurisdiction’s approach to anti-bribery and corruption compares on an international scale?

 To date, Canada has not pursued bribery and corruption matters with the same vigour as, for example, the United States or the UK.
 Canada has been criticized in recent years for its limited enforcement efforts.
-However, as outlined above, there have been recent amendments to anti-corruption laws, including the establishment of a Serious Fraud Office (SFO) in Ontario with some noteworthy early prosecutions under way, and Canadian agencies have entered into further multi-national cooperation agreements.
+As noted in the OECD Phase 4 Report, enforcement of the foreign bribery offence remains exceedingly low 25 years after the adoption of the CFPOA in relation to Canada’s economy and industrial sectors in which Canadian companies operate.
+However, there have been recent amendments to anti-corruption laws, including the establishment of a Serious Fraud Office (SFO) in Ontario with some noteworthy early prosecutions under way, and Canadian agencies have entered into further multi-national cooperation agreements.
 Increased fines and sentences have been apparent as well for corruption related offenses.
 Domestically, there have been a number of recent ethics inquiries into Canadian government dealings.
 While time will tell, on balance, these developments signal a more serious approach to preventing and pursuing corruption in this jurisdiction.

 Generally how serious are organisations in your country about preventing bribery and corruption?